cloud-ark/kubeplus/README.rst

 .. _Kubernetes Operators: https://coreos.com/operators/

-KubePlus Platform toolkit, a) provides Operator developers a set of Operator development guidelines_ to enable creating Operators such as they are consistent to use alongside other Operators, b) leverages standard installation tools like Helm to install Operators, and c) provides kubectl based mechanisms for application developers to discover static and runtime information about Custom Resources.
+KubePlus Platform toolkit, a) provides Operator developers a set of guidelines_ to enable creating Operators such that they are consistent to use alongside other Operators, b) leverages standard installation tools like Helm to install Operators, and c) provides kubectl based mechanisms for application developers to discover static and runtime information about Custom Resources.
-Application developers can create their application platform stack using various Custom Resources.
+Application developers can create their application platform stacks using various Custom Resources.

 .. _guidelines: https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md